ccwilliams-code/daily-chat-vue/README.md

 - Created documentation, readme, etc
 - uploaded project to git
 - Emailed Jon to let him know that I’ve completed work on this project

+# Next Steps

+1. Create a better way to track and interact with participants.
+2. Extend the chat to include a full group chat instead of just 1-on-1.
+3. Extend the chat to possibly include the creation of polls.